WE-AFRICA S A

 Other Information and locations!

 Vaccinations not needed if you are staying for less than six months.
-We recommend that you contact a travel clinic near you at least 3 months before you plan to travel.
+We recommend that you contact a travel clinic near you at least 3 months before traveling.

 Safety in South Africa

-Yes you must be worry!!
-South Africa has a high level of crime, including rape and murder.
-The good news is the risk of violent crime to visitors volunteering and travelling to the main is generally low.
-The South African authorities prioritize protecting visitors, tourists and tourism places.
-Police are deployed in several towns and cities..
+Yes!
+You might be thinking of crime in South Africa.
+The good news is, there is no risk of violent crime against visitors volunteering and travelling.
+The South African authorities prioritize protecting visitors, tourists in our communities and tourism places.

+That is why we are here for you.
 We carefully picked the locations of our programs for the purpose of safety and security.
 Worry not when volunteering with us in South Africa.
 You are in a good hands volunteering with us in South Africa.
-We will not advice you to travel alone in the night though.
-You must always be at home before dark.
+With STAESA there is nothing to worry about volunteering in South Africa.
+Our past volunteers will be happy to tell you more about their wonderful experience in South Africa.
 Cape Town city center is always safe to be alone.
 Our past volunteers spent most of their weekends in the city center.

 There is real poverty in South Africa and you will soon realize that you are far richer and more fortunate than most local people you meet.
 You will probably attract your fair share of souvenir beggars, but try and take the time to meet ordinary people going about their day to day business too.
 The experience will be worth it.
 Don't be afraid to step out of your house, just take some precautions.